SHOW NOTES:

 Notes

 Right after the Gulf War, I fell into an "art depression."
-I just could not believe how everyone around me had come out of the closet as a jingo-ist, talking about how just and great America was for blowing all those people away in the Middle East.
-Maybe I felt it worse because I worked as an editor at Boeing at the time, so I heard all this pro-war rhetoric everywhere I went.
+I just could not believe how many around me had come out of the closet as a jingo-ist, talking about how just and great America was for blowing all those people away in the Middle East.
+Maybe I felt it worse because I worked as an editor in aerospace at the time, so I heard all this pro-war rhetoric on the job.
 I stopped doing performances for a while--except for one where I dressed in a black sheet as a blob of crude oil and ranted against the war in some bookstore.
 Yeah, whatever.
 Otherwise, I just stayed home a lot when I didn't have to work.

 On May 5, 1992, Tom Larsen (on bass) showed up with me and we brought the house down.
-We were the only live act, as they had just planned on showing videos by Sandra Bernhard, Karen Finley, and others.
+We were the only live act, as the producer had planned on only screening videos by Sandra Bernhard, Karen Finley, and others.
 Everyone loved "Barbie," which I performed with dolls and a dildo in addition to the video and bass accompaniment.
 I think very few in the crowd suspected that the piece was borne out of anger at the body-centric gay culture I saw all around me, with Barbie representing how I saw most gay guys at the time.

-The letter E connoted eternity, relationships; the letter itself pointed with three fingers to the right--made me think of trains, lines, monotones: EEEEEEE.
-The Tarot suit for this motif was Swords: thought, communication, media.
-I had written some pieces about how the Gulf War had galvanized all these people who really seemed to miss not having a war on.
+For me, the letter E connoted eternity, relationships; the letter itself pointed with three fingers to the right--when thinking through the sounds I thought of trains, lines, monotones, and that was reflected in using more droning synthesizer lines and cello sounds.
+The tarot-card suit for this motif was Swords: thought, communication, media.
+I had written some pieces about how the Gulf War had galvanized many people who really seemed to miss not having a war happening.
 Watching war footage in groups seemed to be the equivalent of tuning in to a soap opera or miniseries daily.
 "I know!"
 I said, "I'll make the show about the hypnotizing effects of television!"